The Codex of Kairos

 Traditional learning too often discourages cooperation and sharing of information – “keep your eyes on your own paper,” “stop talking to each other.”
 Many computers, connected together and working in parallel, solve problems in moments that would have taken weeks, months, or years by traditional methods.

 Systems break down if there is not transparency and free flow of information within and between parts of systems.
+Many problems are difficult to solve because local, state, regional, and national networks often fail to communicate and collaborate fully.
 People learn better by figuring things out together and sharing ideas to solve difficult problems and accomplish complex tasks they couldn’t do on their own.
 Pathfinders learn to not withhold information and ideas and spontaneously share with other parts of the system.

-Schools were originally set up with disconnected subject areas that too often compete with each other for attention, time and resources rather than trying to show connections among systems.
+Schools were originally set up with disconnected subject areas that too often compete with each other for attention, time and resources rather than trying to develop connections among systems.
 Systems thinking and systemic approaches to learning are essential to solving the complex, interconnected, systemic problems we face today.
+Patterns of competition, hierarchies, content silos, secrecy, and isolation must be replaced with networking, collaboration, transparency, sharing, and networking are needed to address complex problems in the future.

 At the conclusion of the Pathfinder Series you will have developed a solution to a problem that is meaningful to you at a deep level and fills a need in the world in a way that is beyond your imagination.